 During the tenure of one spouse’s exclusive possession of the marital home, the court may order both or either party to pay mortgage payments, maintenance costs, insurance, assessments, and taxes and other expenses to maintain the property.

-Arshad, Pangere & Warring, LLP offers free consultations.
+Arshad, Pangere & Warring, LLP offers consultations.
 For aggressive and effective Crown Point divorce attorneys to advocate on your behalf, call the family law firm at 219-736-6500 or use the convenient online contact form on this site.

 We understand that life doesn’t always go the way you plan.
 That’s why we accept credit cards and offer payment plans.